MicrosoftDocs/customer-insights/ci-docs/audience-insights/suggested-segments.md

 ### Different results for primary attributes with categorical and numeric values

 Segment suggestions are different if you choose a numeric attribute or a categorical attribute as the primary attribute.
-Values in a categorical attribute contain two or more categories or types (generally qualitative).
+Values in a categorical attribute contain two or more categories or types.
 A numeric attribute contains quantitative data and has a sense of measurement associated with it.

-With a numeric attribute like *annual income* or *membership period* as the primary attribute, the system suggests segments that have a significantly higher or lower average value of the numeric attribute when compared to all customers.
+With a numeric attribute like *annual income* or *membership period* as the primary attribute, the system suggests segments that have a higher or lower average value of the numeric attribute when compared to all customers.

-A categorical attribute like *education level* set as as the primary attribute, results in suggested segments that have a significantly higher or lower percentage of customers belonging to a particular category when compared to the percentage of all customers belonging to that same category.
+A categorical attribute like *education level* set as the primary attribute, results in suggested segments that have a higher or lower percentage of customers belonging to a particular category when compared to the percentage of all customers belonging to that same category.
 For example,  *education level* consists of seven categories. *16%* of all customers have an education level of *Bachelor’s degree*.
-The system suggests segments that have a significantly bigger or smaller proportion of customers with a *Bachelor's degree*.
+The system suggests segments that have a bigger or smaller proportion of customers with a *Bachelor's degree*.
 Additionally, segments will be suggested for all other, if they are statistically significant.

 > [!IMPORTANT]
 > Only categorical attributes that have at most 10 categories are supported.